apecloud/kubeblocks-addons/examples/postgresql/README.md

 ### [Create](cluster.yaml)

-Create a postgresql cluster with one primary and one secondary instance:
+Create a PostgreSQL cluster with one primary and one secondary instance:

 ```bash
 kubectl apply -f examples/postgresql/cluster.yaml
 ```

-And you will see the postgresql cluster status goes `Running` after a while:
+And you will see the PostgreSQL cluster status goes `Running` after a while:

 ```bash
 kubectl get cluster pg-cluster